 Prior to the founding of the FUGB, the UB initiated the formation of Samopomich (self-reliance) groups in the camps and hostels in which most Ukrainians in the UK lived at that time.
 In August 1949 there were 84 such groups, and they became the first FUGB branches.
 In the 1950s the number of branches decreased significantly, owing to the closure of the hostels and the large-scale movement of Ukrainians from agricultural to industrial areas.
 FUGB branches remained in several towns and cities in which larger groups of members settled, and their number stabilised at about 12 in the 1960s and 1970s.
 By 2003 the number of branches (including smaller groups) had decreased to seven.

-At the end of 1953 the FUGB acquired a building in London which, in addition to the FUGB headquarters, housed the offices of the London Branch of the FUGB, the Executive Committee of the Ukrainian National Council, (which, until the end of 1976, was a part-owner of the building), and the Anglo-Ukrainian Society.
+At the end of 1953 the FUGB acquired a building in London, at 78 Kensington Park Road, London W11.
+In addition to the FUGB headquarters, the building housed the offices of the London Branch of the FUGB, the UK Representation of the Ukrainian National Council's Executive Body, (until the end of 1976 the Executive Body was a part-owner of the building), and the Anglo-Ukrainian Society.
 FUGB branch centres were also acquired in Bradford, Enfield, Halifax, Huddersfield, Nottingham, Oldham, Peterborough and Rochdale.
 Most of these buildings were subsequently sold, and in 2018 only the Nottingham centre remained, functioning as a social club.
 In 1992 the FUGB handed over its London building for use by the newly-established Embassy of Ukraine (the building houses the Consular Section of the Embassy).

 In its initial years, one of the FUGB’s main aims was to provide support for the Ukrainian National Council and the London office of its Executive Committee.
 At that time the Federation also provided its members and other post-war Ukrainian immigrants with advice, translation and interpreting services and other practical assistance relating to settlement in the UK.
 In addition, the FUGB began to organise various cultural, educational, and lobbying and campaigning activities, which continued into later years.